astronomy-commons/hipscat-import/docs/catalogs/temp_files.rst

 you may face when converting your own catalogs to hats format.

 ============= =============== =========== =============== =========================
-Catalog	      Input size (-h) Input size  Hipscatted size Ratio
+Catalog	      Input size (-h) Input size  HATS size       Ratio
 ============= =============== =========== =============== =========================
 allwise       1.2T             1196115700       310184460   0.26 (a lot smaller)
 neowise	      3.9T             4177447284      4263269112   1.02 (about the same)